CAP & Degar Sites & Articles

-Tim Duffie's CAPVet site - one of the first, and still the most comprehensive.
+Tim Duffie's CAPVet site was one of the first, and the most comprehensive, but unfortunately is no longer kept up.

 Steve Harrison - pictures of the Dega tribes.